Kazmimasooma/Group-1-Disney/README.md

 * Disney Park revenue:- the same can be said about park.
 Fast pass for Lion King & Toy Story as the same people like both movies.
 OR let’s say both of these are under “Adventure” genre, then we can say, the new Toy Story in Disney park should be an adventure ride and not like “It’s A Small World” ride.
 * Disney Park revenue:- We can use our dataset to make informed decisions about the disney park rides.
 We can put Lion King & Toy Story themed rides beside each other.
 In addition, as the movie genre was adventure.
 The rides can be designed to be more thrilling instead of easy going, as they will appeal more to an adventerous demographic.

+## Questions the team hopes to answer with the data:

+1- How can we utilize users watch history data to help out other companies with product placement?

+2- Can we accurately predict user preferences and help companies market more effectively?
+Why or why not?

 ## Data Collection / Identify Data Source